 Welcome to the Boston University Medical Center Primary Care Academic Fellowship.
-Our program represents a collaboration between General Internal Medicine, Family Medicine and the General Pediatrics Academic Fellowship and the Preventive Medicine Training programs.
+Our program represents a collaboration between General Internal Medicine, Family Medicine, the General Pediatrics Academic Fellowship and the Preventive Medicine Training programs.
 Our mission is to train highly motivated primary care physicians to serve as educators and investigators, with a focus on topics relevant to medically under-served communities.
 We have an exciting mix of educational curricular choices in epidemiology and health services research, and experiential learning opportunities in public health.
 Our program will give you tools for a successful career in academic medicine.

 As you explore this website, I hope you gain an understanding of the depth and breadth of research, educational and clinical opportunities in our program, and please don’t hesitate to contact us.
 Detailed information can be found in our Fellows Handbook.

 General Description and History

 In 1980, Boston University’s Division of General Internal Medicine (GIM) began offering a high-quality program for training primary care internist academicians, and in 1998, the program was extended to include the training of future family physician academicians, following the establishment of a new Department of Family Medicine (FM) at Boston University that year.
 In 2012 the joint program formally expanded to include the Fellowship in General Academic Pediatrics.
 From the outset, the Academic Primary Care Fellowship Program has emphasized training in research and educational techniques with trainees devoting 80% time to these activities.
 All fellows enroll in a master’s degree program at the Boston University School of Public Health to provide the tools and perspective necessary for a successful academic career.

 Since the start of the program, nearly 90% of graduates have entered careers as primary care faculty and over 80% are faculty in the nation’s medical schools with the remaining holding high level research or administrative positions in health care, public health or government.
 The program owes much of its success to the mentoring relationships of each fellow and a senior faculty mentor who have strong professional track records of success as academicians and as fellow mentors.